 “Purple Carrot shares a similar philosophy and desire to make the food-as-medicine, plant-based lifestyle more convenient and accessible for busy people.
 Joining forces with the leading plant-based meal-kit delivery service is a natural fit, since it provides an easy way for even more people to experience the joy and positive benefits of plant-based eating.”

-Purple Carrot recently took its meal kits to the shelves in select Whole Foods locations, but the new partnership represents the growing interest in home-cooked meals prepared with fresh, healthy ingredients.
+Purple Carrot recently took its meal kits to the shelves in select Whole Foods locations for easier customer access, but the new partnership represents the growing interest in home-cooked meals prepared with fresh, healthy ingredients.

 Related on Organic Authority

 Vegan Meat is Now the Biggest Trend in the Tech Industry